-For the measurement period ended June 30, 2017 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2016 total pension liability determined in the June 30, 2016 actuarial accounting valuation.
-The June 30, 2017 total pension liability was based on the following actuarial methods and assumptions:
+The total pension liability for the June 30, 2018 measurement period was determined by an actuarial valuation as of June 30, 2017, with updated procedures used to roll forward the total pension liability to June 30, 2018.
+The total pension liability was based on the following assumptions:

 Miscellaneous

-Valuation Date June 30, 2016
+Valuation Date June 30, 2017

-Measurement Date June 30, 2017
+Measurement Date June 30, 2018

 Actuarial Cost Method Entry-Age Normal

 Cost Method

 Actuarial Assumptions:

 Discount Rate 7.15%

-Inflation 2.75%
+Inflation 2.50%

 Salary Increases (1)

 Mortality Rate Table (2)

 Post-Retirement Benefit Increase (3)

 - (1) Varies by entry age and service. - (2) The mortality table used was developed based on CalPERS's specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 Experience Study report (based on CAlPERS demographic date from 1997 to 2011) available on the CAlPERS's website. - (3) Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 Experience Study report (based on CAlPERS demographic date from 1997 to 2015) available on the CAlPERS's website. - (3) Contract COLA up to 2.00% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter.